andreapeterson/andrea-agent/README.md

 PawLine is a minimal scaffold for an after-hours veterinary intake and escalation AI agent.

-This repository intentionally contains only the initial project skeleton.
-The AI agent, RAG layer, database, customer system, scheduling system, voice interface, and frontend are not yet implemented.
+This repository contains the initial implementation foundation for the after-hours veterinary intake flow.
+The customer lookup flow is implemented, while the AI agent, RAG layer, database, scheduling system, voice interface, and frontend remain future work.

 ## Local setup